dxpr/ckeditor5-ai-agent/README.md

             apiKey: 'YOUR_API_KEY',
             tonesDropdown: [
                 {
-                    title: 'Technical',
+                    label: 'Technical',
-                    command: 'Use technical language with precise terminology and detailed explanations.'
+                    tone: 'Use technical language with precise terminology and detailed explanations.'
                 },
                 {
-                    title: 'Casual',
+                    label: 'Casual',
-                    command: 'Write in a relaxed, conversational style using everyday language.'
+                    tone: 'Write in a relaxed, conversational style using everyday language.'
                 },
                 {
-                    title: 'Academic',
+                    label: 'Academic',
-                    command: 'Use formal academic language with proper citations and structured arguments.'
+                    tone: 'Use formal academic language with proper citations and structured arguments.'
                 }
             ]
         }